mrtdeh/go-func-cache/README.md

 ok      command-line-arguments  6.003s
 ```

-again try with 10 times(per second) and 5 second for expire duration :
+again try with 10 times(in second) and 5 second for expire duration :
 ```
 === RUN   TestGetAgentHash
 my cached value :  5577006791947780410